Correlated curvature perturbations and magnetogenesis from the GUT gauge bosons

-where, according to the flat Friedman equation, the density of the Universe at the electroweak transition is \mbox{$\rho_{\rm ew}=3m_P^2H_{\rm ew}^2$} and we used that the density of the oscillating $Z$-boson condensate at that time is \mbox{$(\rho_Z)_{\rm ew}=\frac12 m_Z^2 Z_{\rm ew}^2$}, with $Z_{\rm ew}$ being the amplitude of the oscillations.
-On energy equipartition grounds we expect \mbox{$\Omega_Z\sim 0.1$}, so the condensate nearly dominates the Universe before decay, as required by the curvaton scenario.

-This may be ensured as follows.
-The mass of the $Z$-boson is given by \mbox{$m_Z=g\phi$}, with $g$ being the gauge coupling and $\phi$ being the Higgs field.
-At the phase transition the Higgs also oscillates briefly around its VEV with slightly larger frequency than the $Z$-boson (since, for the Higgs mass: \mbox{$m_\phi\gtrsim m_Z$}).
-This means that Eq.~(\ref{Zeom}) may result in resonant amplification of the amplitude of the condensate as \mbox{$Z\sim e^{\mu m_\phi t}Z_0$}, where \mbox{$Z_0=\sin\theta_WY_{\rm ew}$} is the initial value, due to the projection of the hypercharge condensate, and $\mu$ is the strength of the resonance.
-Such resonant amplification can ensure that $\rho_Z$ rapidly becomes a significant fraction of the total density.
-Needless to say that, when \mbox{$\rho_Z\rightarrow\rho_{\rm ew}$} the resonance becomes narrow and stops.
-Hence, in general we can write
+where the density of the Universe at the end of inflation is \mbox{$\rho_{\rm end}=3m_P^2H_*^2$} and we used that the density of the oscillating $X$-boson at that time is \mbox{$(\rho_X)_{\rm end}=\frac12 m_X^2 X_{\rm end}^2$}.
+On energy equipartition grounds we expect \mbox{$\Omega_X\sim 0.1$}, so the condensate nearly dominates the Universe before decay, as required by the curvaton scenario.\footnote{ The mass of the $X$-boson is determined by the GUT Higgs \mbox{$m_X(\phi)=h\phi$}.
+At the phase transition $\phi$ also oscillates briefly around its VEV.
+Consequently, Eq.~(\ref{Xeom}) can result in resonant amplification of the amplitude of the condensate as \mbox{$X\sim e^{\mu m_\phi t}X_0$}, where \mbox{$X_0$} is the initial value and $\mu$ is the strength of the resonance (Floquet index).
+This ensures that $\rho_X$ rapidly becomes a significant fraction of the total density.}

-and similarly for $\delta Z_{\rm ew}$.
-In the above $\cal N$ corresponds to the possible resonance amplification factor of the $Z$-boson spectrum, whose value lies in the range

-where $\Gamma_\phi$ is the decay rate of the Higgs field.
-Low values of $\cal N$ correspond to the possibility that the hypercharge condensate $Y_{\rm ew}$ is large enough for $\rho_Z$ to be already comparable to $\rho_{\rm ew}$ without much resonant amplification.